 James Morris is a well-known employment lawyer, and in both 2019 and 2014 was chosen as one of the top 75 employment and labor attorneys in California by the Daily Journal newspaper.
 He has been selected continuously since 2009 for inclusion in the prestigious publication Best Lawyers in America in labor and employment categories.
 He has also been chosen continuously since 2005 as a Southern California “Super Lawyer” for employment and labor law.
 Jim is the senior partner in the firm’s Employment Department, and has served on the Firm’s Executive Committee.
 He also has served multiple terms as the Chair of the Employment Department.

 Jim has extensive employment and labor law litigation experience, including state and federal court defense of cases alleging wrongful termination, sexual harassment, individual and class action employment discrimination, class action wage-hour violations, and unfair competition claims.
 He also has significant experience in the “traditional” labor law areas of unfair labor practice charges, union organizing campaigns, collective bargaining negotiations and arbitrations.
+Most recently, Jim served as lead counsel in a significant case that resulted in a unanimous employer-favorable decision by the California Supreme Court in a PAGA action.
+ZB, N.A. v.
+Superior Court (Lawson) (Sept.
+12, 2019) __ Cal.5th __, 2019 WL 4309684, 2019 Cal.
+LEXIS 6629.

 In addition to the litigation component of his practice, Jim also counsels employers on employee discipline matters, internal investigations, government agency investigations, personnel policies, employment contracts and separation agreements, workforce restructuring, wage-hour issues, and unfair competition matters related to employment.
 He has also represented senior executives of large companies in connection with employment contract negotiations and change of control rights in corporate acquisitions.